Last updated: April 21, 2021

 As copywriting expert Joanna Wiebe says: “It’s not (supposed to be) a collection of random emails – it’s a funnel.”

-The big book giveaway
+The big book giveaway (closed now)

 To help you master email marketing, we’re giving away 10 copies of The SaaS Email Marketing Playbook.
 The book contains everything you need to plan, build, and optimize your email marketing program.
 Meant for anyone into SaaS marketing, but useful for any marketer.
 To sign up for the giveaway simply subscribe to our email list, and if you’re already subscribed, leave a comment below.